PHP-FFMpeg/PHP-FFMpeg/docs/source/Recipes.rst

 Initializing FFMpeg
 -------------------

-In the examples  we will show you, we assume we work in an environnment where FFMpeg has been initialized to ``$ffmpeg`` var ; there are two ways to initialize the environment.
+In the following examples, we assume we work in an environnment where FFMpeg has been initialized to ``$ffmpeg``; there are two ways to initialize the environment (see below).

 PHP-FFMpeg supports both ``avconv`` and legacy ``ffmpeg``.
-If both are installed on your system, ``avconv`` will be loaded in priority.
+If both are installed on your system, ``avconv`` will be loaded in first priority.
 Please read the dedicated chapter below if you want to load ``FFMpeg``.

 Load FFMpeg automatically
 ^^^^^^^^^^^^^^^^^^^^^^^^^